nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arc_gitignore.md

 Every ARC comes with a special file called `.gitignore`, that resides in the root of your ARC.
 Files and folders listed in your ARC's `.gitignore` will be *ignored* by the ARC's version control system.
 That means changes to those files will not be tracked by the ARC Commander nor will the files be synced to the DataHUB.

-:bulb: If `.gitignore` does not exist in your ARC, you can simply create it using a text editor.
+:bulb: If `.gitignore` does not exist in your ARC, you can simply create it in your ARC's root using a text editor.

 :bulb: By default, this file is hidden from your File Explorer ([Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11)) or Finder ([macOS](https://nordlocker.com/blog/how-to-show-hidden-files-mac/)).